suzukiplan/vgsx/README.md

 ## libc.a - Basic Function

-`libc.a` is a C library that defines APIs to help develop games on VGS-X.
+`libc.a` is a C library that defines APIs to help develop games on VGS series.

 This library is always linked implicitly (`-lc`), so you do not need to specify it with the linker's `-l` option.